GestaltCogTeam/BLAST/README.md

 ### 4. Dimension Reduction

-Use Jupyter notebook to run `dimension_reduction/dimension_reduction.ipynb`.
+First, run `dimension_reduction_train.py` to train the UMAP model.

+Then, run `dimension_reduction,py` to reduce the dimensions of the features.

 ### 5. Sampling
 ```bash